 - Organizational Safety Climate

 - Accident Under-reporting

-Dr. Probst will be recruiting a graduate student for Fall 2020 admission to the Experimental Psychology PhD Program.
+Dr. Probst plans to recruit a graduate student for Fall 2021 admission to the Experimental Psychology PhD Program.

 Probst, T. M., Petitta, L., Barbaranelli, C., & Austin, C. (in press).
 Safety-related moral disengagement in response to job insecurity: Counterintuitive effects of perceived organizational and supervisor support.
 Journal of Business Ethics.